North Korea launches unidentified projectiles for second time in two weeks

 Pyongyang has not confirmed a single case of the virus, a claim questioned by many outside observers.

-CNN's Ryan Browne, Barbara Starr, Joshua Berlinger and journalist Hyoungjoo Choi contributed to this report
+CNN's Ryan Browne, Barbara Starr, Joshua Berlinger, Jennifer Hansler and journalist Hyoungjoo Choi contributed to this report

 (0) comments